 Related Party Transactions Policies and Procedures (1) Parent Company Material/significant Related Party Transactions (RPTs) are those transactions that meet the threshold values approved by the Audit and Risk Committee (the "Committee") to be potentially or actually significant to the Company and other (2) Joint Ventures requirements as may be determined by the Committee upon the recommendation of Chief Risk Officer.
 (3) Subsidiaries Material RPTs shall be reviewed by the Committee who are all Independent Directors and endorsed to the Board of Directors for approval.
-(4) Entities Under Common Control The state of the s The Board shall approve a material RPT before its commencement.
-If not identified beforehand, the material (5) Substantial Stockholders RPT must be subsequently reviewed by the Committee and ratified by the Board of Directors or the same may be discontinued, rescinded or modified to make it acceptable for (6) Officers including ratification. spouse/children/siblings/parents Any member of the Committee who has an interest in the RPT under review shall be prohibited from participating in the (7) Directors including spouse/children/siblings/parents discussion and from voting thereon.
-However, the prese The Chief Risk Officer and the Committee shall perform (8) Interlocking director relationship of Board of Directors periodic post verification of RPTs to ensure that the terms and conditions recommended by the Committee and approved by the Board of Directors are properly and correctly implemented.
+(4) Entities Under Common Control = Directors for approval.
+The Board shall approve a material RPT before its commencement.
+If not identified beforehand, the material (5) Substantial Stockholders RPT must be subsequently reviewed by the Committee and ratified by the Board of Directors or the same may be discontinued, rescinded or modified to make it acceptable for (6) Officers including spouse/children/siblings/parents ratification.
+Any member of the Committee who has an interest in the RPT under review shall be prohibited from participating in the (7) Directors including spouse/children/siblings/parents discussion and from voting thereon.
+However, the presence of such member may be counted in determining the presence of a quorum at the meeting of the Committee.
+The Chief Risk Officer and the Committee shall perform (8) Interlocking director relationship of Board of Directors periodic post verification of RPTs to ensure that the terms and conditions recommended by the Committee and approved by the Board of Directors are properly and correctly implemented.
 The Chief Risk Officer shall (i) advise each of the subsidiaries and affiliates of the Company of this Policy and (ii) and work with the subsidiaries and affiliates of the Company to implement the Policy for each subsidiary or affiliate to adopt its own policy on RPTs.
-The Committee shall annually review the threshold values and the provisions of this Policy and may recommend to the Board amendments to this Policy as it deems appropriate.
+The Committee shall annually review the threshold values and the provisions of this Policy and may recommend to the

+Board amendments to this Policy as it deems appropriate.
 Please refer to Notes to Consolidated Financial Statements of the Company which discloses in detail the Related-Party Transactions for the year.